Sanjeevpriya2104/Module1/Conditional Statements in Python: Even or Odd Checker.md

-# 1(a) Conditional Statements in Python: Even or Odd Checker
+# 1(a) Conditional Statements in Python: check minimum value

 ## Aim
 write a python program to find the minimum of two float numbers using conditional expression (Ternary)